schuchert/schuchert.github.io/qigong.md

 ### 🔔 Cautions & Safety

 Practice with awareness; your body is unique.
-If you feel dizzy, light-headed, out of breath, or any " stabby" pain, stop immediately, sit down, and breathe slowly (5 belly-breaths per minute) until you recover.
+If you feel dizzy, light-headed, out of breath, or any "stabby" pain, stop immediately, sit down, and breathe slowly (5 belly-breaths per minute) until you recover.

 General discomfort during fascial loading can occur, but sharp pain requires immediate disengagement.
 Never use the specific muscle group you are currently stretching to pull yourself out of a deep stretch; bend the knees, re-root the base, and use your leg/hip stack to return to neutral.